|

 November, 2009--Over the summer of 2009, protestors with loaded firearms started showing up at town halls on healthcare reform, even at several hosted by the President of the United States.
 Other protestors carried signs that threatened, "We come unarmed...this time."
 These self-proclaimed "tea party patriots" claimed to be acting in the spirit of the Boston Tea Party, and quoted Thomas Jefferson: "The tree of liberty must be refreshed from time to time with the blood of tyrants and patriots."

-"Tea Party Patriots" Have the Beverage Wrong
+"Tea Party Patriots" May Have the Beverage Wrong

-In reality, today's protesters have little in common with the colonists who dumped British tea in Boston harbor in 1773 to protest King George's taxation without representation.
+In reality, today's protesters have little in common with the colonists who dumped British tea in Boston harbor in 1773 ostensibly to protest King George's taxation without representation.
 By arming in protest against a popularly elected U.S. government, they have more in common with the early Americans who launched the Whiskey Rebellion nineteen years later.

 Whiskey was the main money crop on the frontier of western Pennsylvania.
 One in every six farmers there operated a still, and many took up arms to oppose the 7¢/gallon federal tax being levied on their whiskey.
 In 1794 they brought back an old symbol to signal their outrage and rally support.